speedlight/vagrant-salt/README.md

 A vagrant configuration to create 3 VMs based on Debian 8 "Jessie".
 One as salt master and two as minions.

+The box is downloaded from https://atlas.hashicorp.com/speedlight/boxes/jessie-vbguest and is a vanilla Debian 8 only with virtualbox guest additions because for salt we need the shared folders.

 Requirements
 ============